jchv/resume/README.md

 Writing a résumé is hard and full of decisions.
 How do you produce a PDF file anymore, for example?

 *   Word processor: It's fine, obviously, if all you want to do is make a PDF and move on.
 But this is your résumé.
 You want to update it over time, and maybe you want to have an HTML, or even Markdown representation of it.
-Updates can be cumbersome as the documents are highly structured, HTML output will be a mess, and something like Markdown is pretty much out of the question.
-Besides, really can't get any nerd cred for using Word.
+Updates can be cumbersome as the documents are unstructured, HTML output will be a mess, and something like Markdown is pretty much out of the question.
+Worst of all, really can't get any nerd cred for using Word.

 *   L<small><sup>A</sup></small>T<sub>E</sub>X: Now we're playing with power.
 But let's be honest, does anyone even really *like* using LaTeX?
 Which TeX distribution should you install?
 Are you supposed to use PDFLaTeX or XeTeX?
 What in the hell is an underfull `\hbox`?